tabreturn/tabreturn.github.io/_posts/2019-02-05-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

 set( x+halfwidth, y, greyscale )
 {% endhighlight %}

-Or, to accommodate for the greater number of green receptors in the human eye, include the following coefficients.
-The yellows otherwise won't appear bright enough:
+Include the following coefficients to accommodate the greater number of green receptors in the human eye.
+The yellows will, otherwise, not appear bright enough.

 {% highlight py %}
 channelavg = (r*0.89 + g*1.77 + b*0.33) / 3
 {% endhighlight %}

 In the image below, the area within the green brackets exhibits the calibrated values.
-Note how the awning's bright yellow and darker orange strip appear as the same shade of grey using straight-forward averaged values.
+Note how the awning's bright yellow and darker orange strip appear as the same shade of grey with the straightforward averaged values.

 <figure>
   <img src="{{ site.url }}/img/pitl06/colour-channels-greyscale.png" />
-  <figcaption>Greyscale conversion (right).</figcaption>
+  <figcaption>Greyscale conversion (right).
+Note the more pronounced stripes within the green brackets.</figcaption>
 </figure>

-To invert the colours (like a [film negative](https://en.wikipedia.org/wiki/Negative_(photography))), subtract the `r`/`g`/`b` from the maximum channel value of 255.
+To invert the colours (like a [film negative](https://en.wikipedia.org/wiki/Negative_(photography))), subtract each `r`/`g`/`b` value from its maximum channel value of 255.

 {% highlight py %}
 ...